cjhubbs/eleventy-bliss-blog/content/09/08/adventures-in-home-ownership-part-17.md

 ---
 title: "Adventures in Home Ownership, Part 17"
-date: "2009-08-04T14:40:24.000"
+date: 2009-08-04T14:40:24.000
-tags:
+tags: ['house']
-  - "life"
 ---

-As [my Twitter stream](http://twitter.com/cjhubbs) revealed over the weekend, it turned out to be a busy weekend, but not quite in the ways we had anticipated.
+As my Twitter stream revealed over the weekend, it turned out to be a busy weekend, but not quite in the ways we had anticipated.

 Becky has been wishing for a new refrigerator for a while now - something newer, bigger, and, well, if it had ice and water in the door, that'd be awesome.
 So Friday afternoon someone at work posted a fridge for sale that seemed to fit the bill.
 Lightly used, newer, 40% bigger than our current one, and yeah, ice and water in the door.
 At a good price.